po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/08-Stu_Logical-Comparison-Operators/README.md

 ## Actual Behavior

-When an expression is logged to the console, it is returning `false`.
+When an expression is logged to the console, it returns `false`.

-## 💡 Hint
+## 💡 Hints

-* What is the difference between `=`, `==`, and `===`?
+What is the difference between `=`, `==`, and `===`?

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * What is NaN?
-What happens when you use `typeof` to evaluate NaN?
+* What is `NaN`?
+What happens when you use `typeof` to evaluate `NaN`?
 Is the answer what you expected?
 Why or why not?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---

+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.